 In contrast, RGB agrees with the majority that only police misconduct can justify use of the exclusionary rule.
 Instead, she relies on a different line of Wisconsin cases to argue that a circuit court’s failure to follow statutory procedures deprives it of authority to issue a warrant, which means the warrant is void ab initio, and a search conducted pursuant to a void warrant is by definition constitutionally unreasonable.
 RGB dissent ¶¶82-87 (citing Hess, State v.
 Kriegbaum, 194 Wis.
 229, 232, 215 N.W.
 896 (1927) and subsequent cases).

 RGB also argues that the famous pre-dawn raid recounted in State ex rel.
 Two Unnamed Petitioners v.
 Peterson, 2015 WI 85 proves her point.
 When judges unlawfully issue warrants against innocent citizens the resulting search violates Article I, §11 of the Wisconsin Constitution.
 RGB ¶78.
-(She does not breath the term “New Federalism” but her dissent makes you wonder if she would be open to the argument).
+(She does not breathe the term “New Federalism” but her dissent makes you wonder if she would be open to the argument).